exosite/industrial_iot_schema/channel-signal_io_schema.md

 ## Device Data Transport Schema
-Having a common shared channel configuration (a contract essentially) between the device and the cloud/application allows us to keep the actual data sent betwee devices and the cloud to a minimum - focusing only on the sending of values for channels rather than unecesary configuration information that rarely changes.
+Having a common shared channel configuration (a contract essentially) between the device and the cloud/application allows us to keep the actual data sent between devices and the cloud to a minimum - focusing only on the sending of values for channels rather than unnecessary configuration information that rarely changes.

 The resource used for writing channel values from devices to the cloud/application is “data_in”, as mentioned in the resource section.